CrocoFactory/sensei/docs/learn/user_guide/making_aliases.md

 Don't interact with `self` argument in hooks.
 There it always has `None` value.
 This will be described later in [Routed Models](/learn/user_guide/routed_model.html)
 ///

-When you define hook, you override corresponding `Router` converter.
-If you try to use router outside [Routed Model](/learn/user_guide/routed_model.html), you wouldn't use old router's converter, because it's overriden by hook.

 So, `response_case=camel_case` in `Router`